JLCD - Administering Medication

 B. Prescribed Medications that are Self-Administered

 For self-administration, the nurse may require a licensed provider to provide a written order.
-The school nurse may consult with teachers, and the student and his/her parent or guardian to determine a safe place for storing medication to be self-administered.
+The school nurse may consult with teachers, and the student and his/her/their parent or guardian to determine a safe place for storing medication to be self-administered.

 The following conditions must be met: